-Update Manager operations have different loads on the Update Manager server, vCenter server, and ESX host.
+Update Manager operations have different loads on the Update Manager server, vCenter Server, and ESX host.
 Figure 6 and Figure 7 divide Update Manager operations into low, medium, and high resource consumption levels.
 For example, scanning a powered off Windows virtual machine results in high Update Manager server CPU usage, medium vCenter server CPU, network, disk, and database usage, and low ESX CPU usage.
-The powered-on Linux virtual machine scan latency measurement was done with a Linux virtual machine that did not have guest agent installed.
+The powered-on Linux virtual machine scan latency measurement was done with a Linux virtual machine that did not have the Guest Agent installed, so scan latency includes the time it takes to download and install the Guest Agent because it is required for scanning to occur.